P-adic Simpson correpondence via prismatic crystals: Introduction

-which preserve ranks, tensor products and dualities, such that for any Hodge--Tate crystal (resp. rational Hodge--Tate crystal) $\bM$ with associated enhanced Higgs module over $R^+$ (resp. $R$), there exists a quasi-isomorphism
+which preserves ranks, tensor products and dualities, such that for any Hodge--Tate crystal (resp. rational Hodge--Tate crystal) $\bM$ with associated enhanced Higgs module (cf. Definition \ref{Dfn-EnhancedHiggsMod-Local}) $(H,\theta_H,\phi_H)$ over $R^+$ (resp. $R$), there exists a quasi-isomorphism

 which is functorial in $\bM$.